nkim500/Metis_Projects/04 Classification/MVP.md

 This project aims to train a classification model to identify and, in the future, predict Ethereum wallets engaged in fraudulent activity.
 While further analysis is warranted, initial thoughts on cost-benefit analysis leans towards prioritizing recall over precision and accuracy.

+The model output is intended to be used as a cautionary notice (in a manner similar to a black list, but without enforceability) to the blockchain users who will be transacting with the fraudulent wallets as identified by the model.
+In other words, the users will be referencing this model output but still can transact as needed, thereby instilling user confidence in the blockchain but avoiding potential headlines such as ["A $50 Million Hack Just Showed That the DAO Was All Too Human"](https://www.wired.com/2016/06/50-million-hack-just-showed-dao-human/).

 The binary target variable, flag for fraudulent wallet, consists roughly 20% of the raw dataset:

 ![Image](https://github.com/nkim500/Metis_Projects/blob/main/04%20Classification/support/pie_flag.png?raw=true)